chronicleworks/chronicle/docs/docs/domain_modelling.md

   - Editor
 ```

 Supplying this as a YAML file to the chronicle build image as documented in [building chronicle](./building.md) will produce a well-typed API for your domain.
 The next step is then [recording provenance](./recording_provenance.md).

 ## Evolution

+Re definition of a Chronicle domain with existing data is possible, with some caveats:

+### Type removal

+You can remove a prov term (Entity, Agent or Activity), but as Chronicle data is immutable it will still exist on the back end.
+Terms can still be returned via queries, but will be as their Untyped variant - ProvEntity, ProvAgent and ProvActivity and their attributes will no longer be available via graphql.

+### Attribute removal

+You can remove an attribute, but again it will still exist in provenance you have already recorded.

+### Attribute addition

+You can add new attributes, and add their values to both existing and new data

+This conforms to most reasonable models of interface and protocol evolution, where you should design for extension rather than modification.